 - 5. Only IRB members may vote (adapted from 45 CFR 46.107(e)). - 6.
 Conflict of Interest: IRB members and anyone speaking or submitting written comments must declare any potential conflict of interest in advance. - a.
 Members may speak for, but may not vote on their own proposals, proposals of students they are sponsoring, or any proposal in which an IRB member is or is likely to be a participant. - b.
 Written comments shall explicitly address any conflict of interest or its absence. - c.
 Any individual who declares a conflict of interest must be recorded by name in the meeting minutes. - 7.
 Minutes: The IRB will keep minutes of the proceedings.
 The minutes document: - a.
 Attendance; - b.
-A summary of the discussion taking place during each review, including concerns; - c.
-The basis for requiring changes in or disapproving research; - d.
-A written summary of the discussion of controverted issues and their resolution; - e.
-Actions taken by IRB; The vote on these actions including the number of members voting for, against, and abstaining; - f.
-Criteria for initial and continuing review, the approval period; and - g.
+Actions taken by IRB; - c.
+The vote on these actions including the number of members voting for, against, and abstaining; - d.
+A summary of the discussion taking place during each review, including concerns; - e.
+The basis for requiring changes in or disapproving research; - f.
+A written summary of the discussion of controverted issues and their resolution; - g.
+Criteria for initial and continuing review, the approval period; and - h.
 Any conflict of interest declared (adapted from 45 CFR 46.115).